+ -

 The Prophet (may Allah's peace and blessings be upon him) informed that if he had not been afraid of making things hard for the believers in his Ummah, he would have made it obligatory upon them to use the Siwāk with every prayer.

-Translation: Urdu Spanish Indonesian Uyghur Bengali French Turkish Russian Bosnian Sinhala Indian Chinese Persian Vietnamese Tagalog Kurdish Hausa Portuguese Swahili Pashto Assamese amharic Dutch Gujarati
+Translation: Urdu Spanish Indonesian Uyghur Bengali French Turkish Russian Bosnian Sinhala Indian Chinese Persian Vietnamese Tagalog Kurdish Hausa Portuguese Swahili Thai Pashto Assamese amharic Dutch Gujarati

 View Translations